The robots meta tag and X-Robots-Tag made clear

 Robots.txt and meta robots tags are often confused with one another because they seem similar, but they actually serve different purposes.

 The robots.txt file is a text file located in the root directory of a website.
-It acts as a set of instructions for web robots, informing them about which parts of the website they are allowed to access and crawl.
+It acts as a set of instructions for web robots, informing them about which parts of the website are preferred for them to access and crawl.

 So, the robots.txt file serves as a separate file and provides crawling instructions to search bots.
 The robots meta directive, on the other hand, provides indexing instructions to specific pages, files, and website sections.